-- The absolute amount of electrical flexibility consumption options are upgraded in order to take into account a higher penetration of electric heating and mobility consumption; - In addition, the steps applied for the 'Established policies' scenario are also taken into account here; - An overall check is performed in order to ensure that the scenario complies with the targets set in the 'Fit For 55' package on an EU-level.
+- The recently adopted or announced national ambitions are taken into account (e.g. Germany, Ireland, the Netherlands...); - The RES capacities are upgraded in order to meet the ranges set in terms of RES-E share which is in the range 64-67%; - The electrification is updated in order to meet the proposed ranges of RES-Heating & Cooling share (39-42%) and RES-Transport share (22-26%); - The absolute amount of electrical flexibility consumption options are upgraded in order to take into account a higher penetration of electric heating and mobility consumption; - In addition, the steps applied for the 'Established policies' scenario are also taken into account here: - An overall check is performed in order to ensure that the scenario complies with the targets set in the 'Fit For 55' package on an EU-level.